 Bora taught at most of the major folk dance camps across North America, such as and Holiday Camp, the San Diego State University Folk Dance Conference, Santa Barbara Folk Dance Conference, and Stockton Folk Dance Camp in California, and at many colleges and universities.
 He taught in Taiwan, Hong Kong, Japan, and Australia.
 He also was invited to teach a Black Sea suite to the the Pittsburgh-based Duquesne University Tamburitzans.

 Bora was the director of Cultural Folk Tours, Inc., conducting tours to Turkey which took you to see the Ottoman Military Band in İstanbul, the spiritual Whirling Dervish ceremony in Cappadocia, native folk dancing, a live Romani orchestra, and much more.
-He has since sold his tourist business and is living comfortably.
+He sold his tourist business and retired.

 Bora produced several fine records of Turkish dance music on his BOZ-OK label.